Findomain/Findomain/README.md

 The fastest and cross-platform subdomain enumerator.

-# Comparision
+# What Findomain can do?

-It comparision gives you a idea why you should use findomain instead of another tools.
-The domain used for the test was microsoft.com in the following [BlackArch](https://blackarch.org) virtual machine:
+It table gives you a idea why you should use findomain and what it can do for you.
+The domain used for the test was google.com in the following [BlackArch](https://blackarch.org) virtual machine:

 ```
 Host: KVM/QEMU (Standard PC (i440FX + PIIX, 1996) pc-i440fx-3.1)